-The June 18, 2006 Decree no 06-217 (published in the JO No. 41on 21 Juin, 2006) regulates storage conditions, packaging as well as labeling of seeds and seedlings.
-(See Section IV)

-In addition to the commercial labels regulated by this legislation, seeds and seedlings must have an official indelible label affixed to the seed package or attached to the bunches, containers or other seedling packaging.
+The June 18, 2006 Decree no 06-217, published in the JO No. 41on 21 June 2006 regulates storage conditions, packaging, as well as labeling of seeds and seedlings.
+(See Sections III and VI).
+In addition to the commercial labels regulated by this legislation, seeds and seedlings must have an official indelible label affixed to the seed package or attached to the bunches, containers, or another seedling packaging.
 For all seeds and plants, the official label should show the following:

 - The common name

 - The scientific name

-- The variety and / or the rootstock
+- The variety and/or the rootstock

 - The number of the clone

 - The production year

 - The batch of production of seeds or seedlings

-- The visa from the national phytotechnical authority agents' control
+- The visa from the national phyto-technical authority agents' control

 - Pre-basic or basic categories, certified and standard are represented using colored labels.

 The Ministry of Agriculture sets the characteristics for these official labels and colors.
-Any offenses or breaches to the regulation for storage, packaging and labeling of seeds and seedlings is punishable by the penalties provided by the legislation in force.
+Any offenses or breaches of the regulation for storage, packaging, and labeling of seeds and seedlings are punishable by the penalties provided by the legislation in force.